The NBS PhD programme is a full-time doctoral programme that is typically completed between 4 and 5 years.

 The first 18 months is the Coursework Stage in which students take preparatory courses that are concentrated in their area of specialisation.
 The course requirement usually ranges from 8 to 11 courses and a minimum total of 24 academic units is required for graduation.

 The lists below show the courses that are required for each specialisation.
-The lists may be subject to changes and they do not display electives, if any.
+The lists may be subject to changes and they do not display electives and required non-NTU courses, if any.
 The course outlines can be viewed by clicking here.

 completion (or near completion) of coursework requirements, students will

 undergo PhD Qualifying Exam (QE) comprising written and confirmation hearing

 components.
 The QE evaluates the knowledge and skills learned in the coursework

 and serves as preliminary assessment of the candidate's capability to complete

 a high-quality dissertation successfully in the remaining period of

 candidature.
 After these requirements are satisfied, students become doctoral

 candidate with adequate preparation to research and write a doctoral